 The 10.2-inch iPad mostly finds its home as a general tablet for around the house – ideal for browsing the web, watching video, playing games and more.
 But it has a huge amount of creative potential itself, or could be a great tool in your bag for showing off creative work.

-In this guide, we'll break down all the details of their differences, so you can decide whether the iPad Pro seems to be worth the extra expense in your case – and don't forget that you might be able to get some money off it with our guide to the best iPad deals.
+In this guide, we'll break down all the details of their differences, so you can decide whether the iPad Pro seems to be worth the extra expense in your case – and don't forget that you might be able to get some money off it with our guide to the iPad generations.

 We have just seen a replacement for the cheaper iPad later in 2021, but it's not wildly different if we're honest, there's a faster processor, an improved camera and True Tone, but many of the other specs remain the same.